 The NIHR HPRU in Healthcare Associated Infection and Antimicrobial Resistance was established at Oxford University in April 2014 and was renewed in April 2020 for a further 5 years.

 - Animal and Plant Health Agency

-- Understanding better who is most at-risk from AMR&HAI, particularly in terms of inequalities.
+- Understanding better who is most at-risk from healthcare associated infection and antimicrobial resistance, particularly in terms of inequalities

-- Identifying the contexts in which AMR&HAI proliferate, in order to manage and reduce their influence.
+- Identifying the contexts in which healthcare associated infection and antimicrobial resistance proliferate, to manage and reduce their influence

-- Improving software to exploit genetic data from millions of microorganisms, to predict resistance to antibiotics, and to identify transmission.
+- Improving software to exploit genetic data from millions of microorganisms, predict resistance to antibiotics, and identify transmission

 - Robust statistical and economic methods